openstack/kolla/doc/quickstart.rst

 If evaluating Kolla, the community strongly recommends using bare metal or a virtual machine during the evaluation period.
-Follow the instructions in this document to get started with deploying OpenStack on bare metal with Kolla.
+Follow the instructions in this document to get started with deploying OpenStack on bare metal or a virtual machine with Kolla.

 Host machine requirements
 -------------------------